szymon-gawel/WorkHours/README.md

 - XML
 - Cloud Firestore
 - Shared preferences
-- Fully functional buttons, switch and text inputs
+- Fully functional buttons, switch, spinner and text inputs

 App is still in early stage, please follow the project to see next steps.